TALlama/calville/characters/richard.md

 actor: Jensen Ackles
 player: Andrew Ardisone

 Richard is an undercover FBI agent on the lookout for metahumans, and he's finding more than he wants to.
-He is also the FBI's [newly-appointed][s01e03] special liaison officer to the Kriemhild Project.
+He is also the FBI's [newly-appointed][s01e03] special liaison officer to the Kriemhild Project, and the [designated][s01e07] handler for Eirwyn.

 ## Background